gut-puncture/Semantic-Gravity-RP/specification.md

 #### 3.3.1 Idioms

 * GitHub repo: `baiango/english_idioms` containing `idioms.csv` (license Unlicense).
 Use as candidate pool only; validate aggressively. (citation already collected previously)
+* If the idioms source yields fewer than 1,000 candidates, fill the gap with DeepSeek reasoner (thinking enabled for reasoning) fallback (Section 3.5F).

 #### 3.3.2 Facts

 * Wikidata Query Service SPARQL endpoint.
-* Use a limited set of high-familiarity relations (country→capital, country→currency, etc.) and filter to single-word answers.
+* Use a limited set of high-familiarity relations (country->capital, country->currency, etc.) and filter to single-word answers.
+* If Wikidata yields fewer than 1,000 candidates, fill the gap with DeepSeek reasoner (thinking enabled for reasoning) fallback (Section 3.5F).

 #### 3.3.3 Common sense

 * ConceptNet 5 REST API at `api.conceptnet.io`.
 * Use relations that yield single-word answers: UsedFor, MadeOf, HasProperty.
+* If ConceptNet is unavailable or yields insufficient candidates, use DeepSeek reasoner (thinking enabled for reasoning) fallback generation (see Section 3.5F) to fill to 1,000 candidates.

 #### 3.3.4 Creative

 * Hugging Face dataset `euclaise/writingprompts`.
 * Use prompts only as raw scenario text; convert to one-word cloze via DeepSeek generation.
+* If WritingPrompts is unavailable, use DeepSeek fallback (Section 3.5F) with no scenario seed.

 #### 3.3.5 Word frequency helper